nharms-awi/MarMic-Git-Workshop-2024/workshop/06_Git Branching and merging.md

-    - Introduce branching concepts.
-    - Explain how to create, switch, and merge branches.
-    - Discuss merge conflicts and their resolution.

 # Branching and Merging

 In Git, a branch is a separate line of development that allows you to make changes to your code without affecting the main branch.
 The main branch is usually called `master`, but it can also be called `main`.
 This allows you to experiment with new features, fix bugs, and make other changes without risking breaking the main branch.